Higashi Honganji Temple in Kyoto

 Top:

-Founder's Hall Gate (Goei-do Mon) - The construction of the gate took from 1907 till 1911.
+Founder's Hall Gate (Goei-do Mon) - The construction of the gate took from 1907 to 1911.
 The height of the two-story gate is appr.
 28 m.
-On the upper floor you will find 3 figures: the future Buddha (Bodhisattva Maitreya), the historical Buddha (Shakyamuni) and his principal disciple (Ananda).
+On the upper floor, you will find 3 figures: the future Buddha (Bodhisattva Maitreya), the historical Buddha (Shakyamuni), and his principal disciple (Ananda).

 Amida Hall - Inside the hall is the image of Amida Buddha displayed on the main altar.
-There are scrolls describing Prince Shotoku (574 - 622), the father of Japanese Bhuddism and the seven patriarchs of the Pure Land tradition can be seen on the other one.
+Scrolls describe Prince Shotoku (574 - 622), the father of Japanese Buddhism and the seven patriarchs of the Pure Land tradition can be seen on the other one.
 Enjoy also the beautiful drawings, made by the famous artists Chikudo Kishi and Gesshu Hata, at the sliding doors (fusuma) during your visit.

 Thick Rope - You will see in the corridor connecting Amida Hall with Goei-do a thick rope braided with human hair.
 After the halls burned down 4times during the Edo period (1603 - 1868) they needed more robust ropes to pull up the large wooden beams during the reconstruction in 1895.
 Female followers donated their hair the make those ropes stronger.